cruxmundi/aesthetics/Aesthetics Research.md

 ## Analysis: Relational Aesthetics Analysis

 - **Artistic Movements:** All
-- **Analysis:** Certainly!
-Here's an expanded analysis of the impact of aesthetic movements on various sectors or industries:
+- **Analysis:**  Analyzing the impact of aesthetic movements on various industries:

 Ancient Greek Art:
    - Architecture: Ancient Greek architecture, characterized by the use of columns and balanced proportions, has influenced architectural styles throughout history.